apache/mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

 ctx = mx.gpu() if mx.test_utils.list_gpus() else mx.cpu()
 ```

-And load them into a MXNet Gluon symbol block.
-You can obtain the input data names with:
+We obtain the data names of the inputs to the model, by listing all the inputs to the symbol graph and excluding the argument and auxiliary parameters from that list:

 ```python
 data_names = [graph_input for graph_input in sym.list_inputs()